flyover

 The “feel” difference: open-air vs anchored zone

-This is the part most people don’t think about until they see it built:
+This is the part most people don’t think about until they see their roof mounted patio kits built:

 Neither is better.
 They just create a different vibe.